ePages-de/epages-devportal/_posts/2021/2021-07-22-why-experience-maps-help-to-create-better-roadmaps.md

 {% image_custom image="/assets/img/pages/blog/images/experience-map-example.png" width="70"%}

-It serves as a great source from which we can draw for upcoming roadmaps and helps us to develop new feature ideas or feature optimizations based on the pain points and problems.
+It serves as a great source from which we can draw for upcoming roadmaps and helps us to develop new feature ideas or feature optimizations based on our users' needs.
 Furthermore, it allows us to better prioritize them as it is possible to distinguish between more rare and more common feedback which is shared by a lot of users.

-Once the new roadmap is created, we can again use the experience map to visualize it and allow everyone to trace back any roadmap item to the underlaying user goals and pain points.
+Once the new roadmap has been created, we can again use the experience map to allow everyone to trace back any roadmap item to the underlying user goals and pain points.
 Thus, they can immediately see the reason(s) why the respective feature should be developed next.

 ## Summary